SherlockZhai/RestaurantApp/README.md

 2.login the restaurant reservation program.
 If you are not a user, please sign up to make an App user.
 If you input wrong, the App will show "Account or password error!"<br>
 3.After login, you can see your user name and mobile phone number.Your can select available table for your reservation on Home tab.<br>
 4.You can cancel your reservation on Table reservation tab.<br>
 5.When you finish your meal, you can cancel your reservation to release your table.
-The manager also can confirm the meal finished in backend management system.<br>
+The manager also can confirm the meal finished in backend management system(PHP API on website).<br>
 6.Backend management system on http://49.232.213.55/public/login.html